NUMBER OF VOTES

 6. In the end, don’t be too upset if your video isn’t featured.
 Send it to your friends and family and also to the charity you advocated for, and take pride in the fact that you’re participating in a worthwhile service project.

-How do I use the thumbnail?
+How do I use the official P4A 2024 thumbnail?

-It would be awesome if all of the P4A videos had the same or similar thumbnails.
 You can download the thumbnail here, and edit it if you have software that can edit PSDs (Photoshop files).
 When you upload your video on YouTube, there will be an option to add a custom thumbnail.

 I’m going to be in the Arctic wilderness with no internet.
 Can I submit my video early?